-Obligations of an exploration license holder to the National Mining Agency (the ANM) in Brazil include: (1) payment of an Annual Tax per Hectare (TAH) based on the number of hectares held; (2) payment of all expenses related to ANM site inspections of the licensed area; and (3) submission of an exploration work report before the authorization's expiration date.
+Obligations of an exploration license holder to ANM in Brazil include: (1) payment of an Annual Tax per Hectare (TAH) based on the number of hectares held; (2) payment of all expenses related to ANM site inspections of the licensed area; and (3) submission of an exploration work report before the authorization's expiration date.
 The 107,023 ha held under license by Equinox Gold equates to an estimated aggregate TAH of R\$218,000, which is equivalent to US\$43,500.
 Compliance with these obligations is essential for keeping the mineral licenses in good standing with a failure to meet obligations allowing ANM to impose penalties and possibly cancel the mineral licenses.